chhuang-one/sqxclib/README.md

 #### Insert

-The insert() can insert a row into table.
+The insert() can insert a row into table and return inserted row ID.
 It must specify the table name and struct instance.
 If the primary key is auto-incremented, its value can be set to 0.

 use C functions